Replication from MySQL 8.0 to 5.7 stops with the error utf8mb4_0900_ai_ci. Cause and solution

 Conclusion

-We explained the pitfalls you can fall into when configuring MySQL 5.7 as a replica for fallback purposes.
+We explained the traps you can fall into when configuring MySQL 5.7 as a replica for rollback purposes.

-I think we will see more talk about upgrading to MySQL 8.0 as we approach October 2023, when MySQL 5.7 will reach its EOL date, so I hope this article will be useful.
+I think we will see more talk of upgrading to MySQL 8.0 as we approach the end of life of MySQL 5.7 in October 2023, so I hope this article will be useful.